kadersuutlu/ComposeTutorial/README.md

 This component combines these elements to present the image along with relevant text to the user.

+## Styling Text

+The "Styling Text" section explains how to format text in Jetpack Compose.
+-We utilize the Text component to achieve this.
+-This component offers a range of properties that allow us to customize text with attributes such as `color`, `size`, `font`, `weight`, `style`, `alignment` and `decoration`.

 For more information, refer to the official [Compose documentation](https://developer.android.com/jetpack/compose).

 [Android Jetpack Compose Tutorial Playlist](https://www.youtube.com/playlist?list=PLQkwcJG4YTCSpJ2NLhDTHhi6XBNfk9WiC)